supersjellie/openhab-itho-fan/README.md

 3. Buy and install the Itho CVE RFT WiFi add-on, see [documentation](https://github.com/arjenhiemstra/ithowifi)
 	* To use all features, also buy/install the 866 mhz radio controller and humidity sensor
 	* If you own it, add your remote(s) to the addon (not the itho box).
+	* My installation (including pictures) can be found at [my home automation page](https://www.netsjel.nl/ventilator-1.html).
+Use google to translate it to english.
 4. When installing the above you can choose a host name (WiFi settings), remember it.
 The manual assumes 'fan'
 5. Install in openhab the http binding, see [documentation](https://www.openhab.org/addons/bindings/http/)
 6. Install in openhab the jsonpath transformation, see [documentation](https://www.openhab.org/addons/transformations/jsonpath/)